 Not only can we enjoy a wider range of product lines made with textured tresses in mind, but we now have the option to choose healthy products that work to maintain the overall well-being of our hair and scalp--courtesy of the ingenious work of black creators and entrepreneurs, like the ones listed here.

-So in the celebratory spirit of supporting Black businesses this February, we want to give you an idea of what hair care brands to add to your curl cabinet.
+So in the celebratory spirit of supporting Black businesses and we want to give you an idea of what hair care brands to add to your curl cabinet.

 Founder of Thank God It’s Natural, Chris-Tia Donaldson, took an interest in natural hair care all the way back in 2002, when monthly relaxers and daily straightening was the law of the land.
 After years of research, her company TGIN has been more than successful at achieving their goal of delivering healthy, manageable curls and coils at an affordable price.
 The company prides itself on the organic ingredients in tgin products that never contain parabens or phthalates, and are never tested on animals.